webstylus/streamdata/README.md

 Features

-- Validação dos campos no cadastro
+- Login social com a Twitch

 Figma do Projeto